International

 Executive Power

 King Hamas bin Isa Al Khalifa has been the head of the state since March 1999.
-Prince Salman bin Hamad Al Khalifa, his eldest son, is the prime minister since 11 November 2020 and is the head of the Council of Ministers.
+Prince Salman bin Hamad Al Khalifa, his eldest son, has been the prime minister since 11 November 2020 and is the head of the Council of Ministers.

 Legislative Power